• Skip to primary navigation

 • Oh Henry bars can be made ahead, covered, and stored in the refrigerator for up to 5 days.
 Or freeze them for up to a month.
 Thaw before serving.

-• Try butterscotch or white chocolate chips in place of the chocolate.
+• Try butterscotch chips in place of the melted chocolate chips.

 One of the Oh Henry bars with a bite taken out of it showing layers of cookie and chocolate.